Today we receive a very special guest in our columns, today, we are graced with Nature’s most famous alchemist: the talented Paula Crevoshay!

 AsiaLounges: Thank you very much Paula for being with us today, I am convinced that our readers, the Loungers, have enjoyed this interview as much as we did enjoy writing these lines with you.

 As for us, we will meet you again soon in the Lounges with more exciting content!
 If you have enjoyed this content please let us know by liking, commenting and sharing our work with your family and friends on your favourite social media platform.
-It will help us a lot continue with our work!
+Don't forget that you can also support A Gem Dealer's Journal through our Patreon's Page, it will help us a lot continue with our work!

 Should you have any questions, or topic that you’d like us to research or look into for a future interview, feel free to let us know by contacting us at firstname.lastname@example.org, it is always a pleasure to dig further into the world of gems and gemmology!